alex-orkuma/cybercog/content/post/build-and-host-a-blog-or-website-for-free-without-any-coding-skills-in-50-mins.md

 draft: true

 ---
-**Before We Start**
+## **Before We Start**

 here are a couple of things to keep in mind.

 this is going to be a static website built using [Hugo](https://gohugo.io/documentation/). for a difference between static and dynamic websites read this [article](https://wpamelia.com/static-vs-dynamic-website/#:\~:text=Static%20websites%20are%20ones%20that,databases%20in%20addition%20to%20HTML.).

 For this tutorial to work, you need to install Hugo and Golang if you don't already have it installed.

-**Installing Golang**
+## **Installing Golang**

 This tutorial was done using Ubuntu 20.04, the steps to install Golang on your OS might differ.
-Please refer to the [documentation](https://golang.org/doc/install?download=go1.15.2.linux-amd64.tar.gz#install) for your own use case
+Please refer to the [documentation](https://golang.org/doc/install?download=go1.15.2.linux-amd64.tar.gz#install) for your use case

 * download Golang here [Go](https://golang.org/dl/go1.15.2.linux-amd64.tar.gz "Go")
 * extract it into /usr/local, creating a Go tree in /usr/local/go